stacken/w3/stacken/pages/index.en.md

 -->

 {{% jumbotron title="Stacken Forum" %}}
-Stacken is on Matrix, Jabber, IRC and E-mail.
+Stacken is online via Matrix, Jabber, IRC and E-mail.
 We also have a club room in the Q-building at KTH.
-To get in contact, or if you like to visit see the page forum.
+To get in contact, or if you like to visit see
+<a href="/en/forum/">the page <em>forum</em></a>.
 {{% /jumbotron %}}

 {{% big %}}